Search

 Data Breach of Intellectual Property or Personal Data

-Construction companies often hold and work with highly sensitive information such as blueprints, or schematics in their Building Information Modelling (BIM) system, breach of these systems, other technology devices, and their vendor supply chain could result in major reputational damage and potential regulatory fines and lawsuits where personal data is involved.
+Construction companies often hold and work with highly sensitive information such as blueprints, or schematics in their Building Information Modelling (BIM) system.
+A breach of these systems, other technology devices, or vendor supply chain could result in major reputational damage and potential regulatory fines and lawsuits where personal data is involved.

 Supply Chain Attacks